vineelko/patina/docs/src/dxe_core/component_model.md

 # Monolithically Compiled Component Model

-This section covers the design and operations flow of how a monolithically compiled component is dispatched by the pure rust DXE core.
+This section covers the design and operations flow of how a monolithically compiled component is dispatched by the pure Patina DXE Core.
 That is to say how the component is registered, initialized, validated, and eventually dispatched.
 This does not expand any further on [Driver Dispatch](./dispatcher.md) and is distinctly different then the [UEFI Driver Model](./driver_model.md).

 See [Quick Reference](#quick-reference) at the bottom of this documentation.